-In a wireless sensors network, each node acquires the physical data from the sensors and transmits by RF these same data toward a base station for storing and further analysis.
-The adjacent sensorial nodes can be used for storing the information and relaying into the base station, when the establishment of an RF link between a given sensor node and the base station is not possible.
-The information of a hidden node (with relation to the base station) is not lost because it can be relayed across the distributed infrastructure that forms the network of wireless sensors.
-However, their distributed nature and the nonexistence of a central controller imply the development of complex algorithms to deal with the multiplicity of nodes.
-This is especially true, when the topology of the network changes due to the malfunction of a node and/or when a new node is placed in the network or even when the existent nodes occupy new physical positions [51].
-Moreover and contrary to what happens on wired networks, this type of network brings new problems: propagation aspects of RF signals and power-supply issues.
+In a wireless sensor network, each node acquires the physical data from the sensors and transmits by RF these same data toward a base station for storing and further analysis.
+The adjacent sensorial nodes can be used for storing the information and relaying it into the base station when the establishment of an RF link between a given sensorial node and the base station is not possible.
+Upon resuming, the information in a hidden node (in relation to the base station) is not lost because it can be relayed across the distributed infrastructure that forms the network of wireless sensors.
+However, their distributed nature and the nonexistence of a central controller imply the development of complex algorithms for dealing with the multiplicity of nodes.
+This is especially true when the topology of the network changes due to the malfunction of a node and/or when a new node is placed in the network or even when the existent nodes occupy new physical positions [51].
+Moreover and contrary to what happens in wired networks, this type of network brings new problems: propagation aspects of RF signals and power-supply issues.
 The shared nature of the propagation medium is another problem because this makes the signals vulnerable to interference and multiple paths (fading), especially for mobile nodes and when a wide number of surrounding obstacles are present [52].
-The shared medium also introduces problems related to the security and confidentiality of the data.
+The shared mediums also introduce problems related to the security and confidentiality of the data.